From Polio to Prematurity, March of Dimes Celebrates 75 years of Lifesaving Achievements

-Since 1938, each and every baby born in the United States has been helped by the March of Dimes through programs of research, education, vaccines, and breakthroughs.
+About 4 million babies are born in the United States each year, and the March of Dimes has helped each and every one through research, education, vaccines, and breakthroughs.